Eggs as food: Flavor variations

 Although the age of the egg and the conditions of its storage have a greater influence, the bird's diet affects the flavor of the egg.
 For example, when a brown-egg chicken breed eats rapeseed (canola) or soy meals, its intestinal microbes metabolize them into fishy-smelling triethylamine, which ends up in the egg.
 The unpredictable diet of free-range hens will produce likewise, unpredictable egg flavors.
 Duck eggs tend to have a flavor distinct from, but still resembling, chicken eggs.

 Eggs may be soaked in mixtures to absorb flavor.
 Tea eggs, a common snack sold from street-side carts in China, are steeped in a brew from a mixture of various spices, soy sauce, and black tea leaves to give flavor.
 Hard boiled eggs are cracked slightly before being simmered in the marinade for more flavor, also giving them their marble pattern.

 Storage

-Careful storage of edible eggs is extremely important, as an improperly handled egg may contain elevated levels of Salmonella bacteria that may cause severe food poisoning.
+Careful storage of edible eggs is extremely important, as an improperly handled egg may contain elevated levels of Salmonella bacteria that can cause severe food poisoning.
 In the US, eggs are washed.
 This cleans the shell, but erodes its cuticle.
 The USDA thus recommends refrigerating eggs to prevent the growth of Salmonella.

 Refrigeration also preserves the taste and texture.
 In Europe, eggs are not usually washed, and the shells are dirtier, however the cuticle is undamaged, and they do not require refrigeration.
 In the UK in particular, hens are immunized against salmonella and generally, their eggs are safe for 21 days.